History of Chinese currency

-Around 210 BC, the first emperor of China Qin Shi Huang (260–210 BC) abolished all other forms of local currency and introduced a uniform copper coin.
+Building on the Qin's monetary reforms, the Han dynasty (c.
+202 BCE – 220 CE) later introduced "Wu Zhu" coins, which remained in circulation for over 700 years.
+The Han government's emphasis on coinage stability facilitated trade along the Silk Road, integrating China into a broader network of Eurasian commerce.
+These coins, marked by their consistent weight and size, reflected the dynasty's commitment to economic stability.
+The Han period also saw the integration of commodity trade and currency usage.
+Goods like silk, salt, and iron often supplemented or substituted coinage in transactions, particularly in regions where coin circulation was limited.

 Paper money was invented in China in the 7th century, but the base unit of currency remained the copper coin.
 Copper coins were used as the chief denomination of currency in China until the introduction of the yuan.

+From paper money innovations in the Song dynasty to the turbulent reforms of the late Qing, China's monetary system evolved with its political and economic changes.
 Currently, the renminbi is the official currency of the People's Republic of China (PRC).
 It is the legal tender in mainland China, but not in Hong Kong or Macau.
 The special administrative regions of Hong Kong and Macau use the Hong Kong dollar and the Macanese pataca, respectively.
-In the Republic of China (ROC), the New Taiwan dollar is the official legal tender in Taiwan since 2000.
+In the territory controlled by the Republic of China (ROC), the New Taiwan dollar is the official legal tender in Taiwan since 2000.